 We provide this page as a rough guideline only.
-Clubs will determine their own duties according to their specific situations and conditions.
+Clubs will determine their own rules according to their specific situations and conditions.

-Also the duties and responsibilities mentioned here are more typical of those that apply to a MC/MCC.
+Also the duties and responsibilities mentioned here are more typical of those that apply to an MC and MCC.

 (also called Chairman by some clubs)

 Suggest you take a look at this page for greater clarity.

 To preside over meetings of both the Executive Board (if one exists) and the club.

 To judge items not covered in the bylaws(constitution) in a democratic manner.

 To be the official spokesman of the club in the area of public relations.

 To represent the club in any club business.
 For example, at meetings where other clubs are present.

 To assist the other officers in the interpretation of their club responsibilities, and to promote and maintain club life among members in general.